Jemoka/blag/content/posts/KBhnus_math530_matrix_adjectives.md

 ## Factoids: {#factoids}

 -   \\((AB)^{\*} = B^{\*} A^{\*}\\), \\((A+B)^{\*} = A^{\*} + B^{\*}\\)
--

-## Result 1: an unitary operator is invertible, and the inverse of its matrix representation is its transpose {#result-1-an-unitary-operator-is-invertible-and-the-inverse-of-its-matrix-representation-is-its-transpose}
+## An unitary operator is invertible, and the inverse of its matrix representation is its transpose {#an-unitary-operator-is-invertible-and-the-inverse-of-its-matrix-representation-is-its-transpose}

 Take \\(M\\) an unitary square matrix, with orthonormal columns.
 Note that this matrix, by construction, sends each basis \\(v\_{j}\\) to $e<sub>j</sub>$---a set of \\(dim\ V\\) (as there are \\(dim\ V\\) columns to \\(M\\)) linearly independent (as \\(e\_{j}\\), through orthonormality, are linearly independent) vectors.
 As we have \\(dim\ V\\) linearly independent vectors, the \\(e\_{j}\\) form a basis.
 As each \\(v\_{j}\\) is sent to $e<sub>j</sub>$---both a basis of $V$---we note that the finite-dimensional operator corresponding to \\(M\\) is subjective and hence invertible.